ctechfilmuniversity/lecture_ss25_creative_coding_for_beginners/docs/01_exercises/01_intro/README.md

 1. Draw the following house by *combining* shapes.
 2. Draw the same house with `beginShape` and `endShape`.
 ![house](img/house.png)
-3. Draw a creative image with simple shapes.
-This can be anything.
-[Here an inspiration](https://editor.p5js.org/legie/sketches/ZGkf_1vzt).
-4. Optional: Draw a smiley with simple shapes.
+3. Draw a smiley with simple shapes.
 For this task, you will need to have a look at [arcs](../../02_scripts/ccfb_ss25_03_drawing_script.md#arc).
 ![face](img/face.png)
+4. Draw a creative image with simple shapes.
+This can be anything.
+[Here an inspiration](https://editor.p5js.org/legie/sketches/cikqyBxbd).

 *Submission*: Add links to your sketches in your OwnCloud file.